 Corners of the lake and overhanging trees are perfect areas to spot feeding fish.
-Put a small handful of bait out and keep watching or walk around and come back later to see if it’s gone – be mindful of bird life as they will be very happy with you doing this!
-If the water is coloured up and you can’t see your bait it’s best to use something like sweetcorn as it stands out better.
+Put a small handful of bait out and keep watching or walk round and comeback later to see if its gone – be mindful of bird life as they will be very happy with you doing this!
+If the water is coloured up and you cant see your bait it’s best to use something like sweetcorn as it stands out better.
 Don’t forget right in front of the swim is a perfect spot, so many anglers forget this.
-Just under your feet is a perfect feeding spot for carp, best lakes for this are park lakes as people feed the birds.
+Just under your feet is a prefect feeding spot for carp, best lakes for this are park lakes as people feed the birds.
 Wait until they have all gone home and take a look for yourself, it will truly surprise you.
 It did me very well on an old boating lake near the seaside in Suffolk, when I was a lot younger.

 They were right under my feet

 Observation can be as simple as spotting a few bubbles, a carp sticking its head out or even down to noticing what sort of bait presentation other anglers are using.
-Please don’t ask them as we all dislike that but it’s easy to tell if they are using pop up or bottom baits.
+Please don’t ask them as we all dislike that but it’s easy to tell of they are using pop up or bottom baits.
 Balanced baits and Wafters are a bit harder but it’s all about watching and learning or just keeping an eye on your surroundings.
-I got outfished by a friend once simply by not spotting that he had switched to bottom baits.
-I had assumed he was still on pop-ups – my error for not spotting this simple change.
+I got out fished by a friend once simply by not spotting that he had switched to bottom baits.
+I had assumed he was still on pop ups – my error for not spotting this simple change.